 You might be thinking…..

 Benefits of these loan apps in Nigeria?

-- Firstly, the app offer only micro loans, why go through the same stress as someone seeking a million naira loan, when you can get it done with just a few clicks.
+- Firstly, the app offers only micro-loans, why go through the same stress as someone seeking a million naira loan, when you can get it done with just a few clicks?

-- No collateral needed before you can get quick loan using these loan apps
+- No collateral is needed before you can get a quick loan using these loan apps

 - Secondly, the time of processing and subsequent decline or disbursement is pretty fast, you can’t get it on any commercial banks, none!

-Requirement to Get Quick Online Loan Using Apps in Nigeria Without Collateral
+The requirement to get Quick Online Loan in Nigeria

 - A Smartphone (Android)